maxgio92/apkover/README.md

 APKover leverages the Go [Coverage profiling support for integration tests](https://go.dev/doc/build-cover) to build the Go binary instrumented for measurement and coverage data analysis with the `covdata` Go tool.

+#### Rust

+APKover leverages the [`llvm.instrprof.increment` LLVM intrinsic](https://llvm.org/docs/LangRef.html#llvm-instrprof-increment-intrinsic) to instrument the binary via the `rustc` `-C instrument-coverage` flag, and `llvm-profdata` and `llvm-cov` LLVM tools to merge coverage data and produce a report, respectively.

 ### Packages